martin-p-bauer/2018_JWP/Part2.md

  *	User allows the CEM to reduce the energy consumption of the freezer in a defined range for a specific time, if the grid recognizes (severe) stability issues.
 *	Grid related emergency situations (e.g. blackout prevention).

+> Smart BAN is described as a solution here - could we first identify the requirements (i.e. focus on 'home care' rather than 'Smart BAN', which should be the focus here?
+We should identify some aspects that are relevant for the semantic interoperability section, i.e. why information from both energy and home care

 Let us now consider the additional case where the resident of the house is an elderly that needs support at home, as well as to be continuously monitored (i.e. wellbeing for aging well).
 In order to implement such use case:
   1.	the resident/elderly needs to be provided with a smart BAN (Body Area Network) for the monitoring and control of its vital    signs, status and activities.
 This smart BAN mainly comprises, in respect of its resident/elderly embedded device part (smart BAN Cluster), medical/wellbeing sensors, wearables, a BAN coordinator or hub (e.g. a smart-phone, a smart-watch) with in particular data concentrator and network gateway roles.
 The data concentrator is used for data collection and has also to be provided with embedded data analytics functionalities for local alarm management, local monitoring/control and resident/elderly assistance purposes.
 The network Gateway is mainly used for data sending to the remote monitoring/control servers and applications located within caregivers or relatives premises.
 Let us note that, for security/safety reasons, actuations on resident/elderly BAN devices have not been actually considered.
   2.	this smart BAN has to interact with the Smart Home and some of its appliances mainly for the following purposes: resident/elderly positioning inside the house (e.g. through beacons on the walls), resident/elderly activity tracking, verification of interactions with key appliances (e.g. with a scale for weight measurement, or for verifying if fridge or cooker was used, or if a medication box was opened), resident/elderly comfort management (e.g. maintaining a given temperature/humidity/luminosity level in accordance with resident/elderly condition requirements, as well as with energy efficiency objectives that could be already parameterized for the Smart Home).